- What does hedged and unhedged mean?

-For example, if you are in retirement phase and rely on steady and stable income from bonds and shares, you may want a hedged ETF to alleviate any currency movements.
-You may have a particular view of the country you are investing in and how it will fair against the AUD.
+For example, if you are in retirement phase and rely on steady and stable income from bonds and shares, you may want a hedged ETF to reduce any currency movements.
+You may have a particular view of the country you are investing in and how it will fair against the $AUD.
 Foreign currency movements are one of the hardest markets to predict.
 Investors should treat currency hedging as a way to manage risk rather than adding return.

 Unhedged vs Hedged returns comparison

-This is due to the Australian dollar falling since it’s all time high a decade ago.
+This is due to the Australian dollar falling since its all-time high a decade ago.
 GOLD has also had slightly lower volatility than QAU meaning the risk adjusted returns have been better for investors in GOLD.